Haybla/LDPC-CC_Pipeline_Decoder/README.md

 >make

-A file named "decode" will be generated if everything goes right.
+An executed file named "decode" will be generated if everything goes right.
 Just execute the "decode" as follows.

 >./decode